jlawson-design/d-day-website/README.md

 # Testing

+## Process

 ___

 # Bug Fixing

+## Resolved
 One bug that occured early on in the project creation was when the project would not update when run through "python3 -m http.server".
 As the source of this error could not be identified, the project was rebooted in a new Github repository.
 This is not the correct way to solve this error but provided new learnings to keep track of what is entered into the terminal.
-For example, killing a running website with CTRL+Z instead of CTRL+C does not adequately shut down the project.
+For example, accidentally terminating a running website with CTRL+Z instead of CTRL+C does not adequately shut down the project and requires additional commands to stop the code from running.

-## Resolved

 ## Unresolved